feirahisham/ImageConverter-HEICtoJPG/README.md

-# ImageConverter-HEICtoJPG
+# ImageConverters
-Image converter from .HEIC file to .JPG format
+Image converter using python image library

 This repsitory consists of python programming files meant for converting images of one extension to another!